 Who Makes Focus Factor?

-According to the Better Business Bureau file, they give Factor Nutrition Labs a rating of “D-“ as of 11/16/13.
+The Better Business Bureau file, gave Focus Nutrition an A+ rating when this review was updated.
 See the BBB file for more information and updates.

 Focus Factor Side Effects

-As is pointed out on this review at WebMd.com, Huperzine may be problem for people with epilepsy, heart disease, ulcers, asthma and emphysema to name a few.
-Since huperzine may slow heart rate, I wonder if this would be a problem for people who take drugs like beta blockers?
-Since those with memory problems may have other medical conditions, I feel it's wise to speak to a doctor or pharmacist about huperzine before using Focus Factor.
+Huperzine may be bad for people with epilepsy, heart disease, ulcers, asthma, and emphysema.
+Since huperzine may slow heart rate, it's possible it may be a problem for people taking drugs like beta-blockers.
+Because those with memory problems may have other medical conditions, speak to a doctor or pharmacist about huperzine and supplements containing it.

 Ingredients That Raise Acetylcholine

-Acetylcholine (ah seat-toe-co-leen) is a brain chemical that is reduced in people with dementia, including Alzeheimers disease.
-As is reported in this review at WebMd.com, increasing acetylcholine appears to help some people who have memory problems.
-I mention this because several of the ingredients in Focus Factor appear to raise acetylcholine levels.
+Acetylcholine (ah seat-toe-co-leen) is a brain chemical that is reduced in people with dementia, including Alzheimer's disease.
+Increasing acetylcholine appears to help some people who have memory problems.
+Several of the ingredients in Focus Factor appear to raise acetylcholine levels.
 They are:

 While acetylcholine is necessary to be healthy, too much may cause problems.
 Might it slow heart rate too much for example?
-While acetylcholine is usually quickly broken down – I wonder if raising its levels might interact with medications ―such as Alzheimer's medications ―that also raise acetylcholine levels?
-I say this not to scare anyone but rather to reinforce the idea to talk to your doctor if you take any medications.
-There is a nice review of acetylcholine at the website NeuroSelf.com for those who want more info.
+While acetylcholine is usually quickly broken down – could raising its level to interact with medications ―such as Alzheimer's medications ―that also raise acetylcholine levels?